-From the most beautiful places to visit, to top things to do and some cute places to stay, it’s time to for my travel guide to Northumberland, England.
+From beautiful places to visit and top things to do, to some cute places to stay, it’s time for my Northumberland travel guide.

 One of my fave places for a break is still… England!
 Even before my time as a Visit England ambassador I absolutely loved exploring places on my doorstep.
 From Cornwall’s incredible beaches, to the restaurant scene in the Lake District and Brighton’s alternative vibe, I could spend all day nattering about places to visit, scenery I loved and more!